OverflowHayden/project-fast/README.md

 ```

 ### Laravel 5.7+
-Starting from Laravel 5.7, the scripts and styles has been flattened in the resource folder.
+Starting from Laravel 5.7, the scripts and styles has been flattened in the `resource` folder.
-The code should now look like this in webpack.mix.js:
+The code should now look like this in `webpack.mix.js`:
 ```
 mix.js('resources/js/app.js', 'public/js')
     .sass('resources/sass/app.scss', 'public/css')